vonvoo/docs/docs/source/virtual phone numbers.rst

 .. note::

-   Whatever geographically-local Sim card is installed would be used for Government Emergency Telecommunications Service calls (like 911), which is ideal.
+   Calls/messages to 911 (emergency) should use the local SIM, which is ideal.

 These options were chosen for Security, Reliability and Availabilty.